CafeKit cup logo

 .claude/rules

-Execution rules that keep spec state, quality gates, docs sync, and Git handoff aligned.
+Operating rules that keep scope, spec state, quality gates, docs sync, and Git handoff aligned.

 Your app code

 # 1. Install CafeKit$ npx @haposoft/cafekit # 2.
-Create and validate a feature spec$ /hapo:specs Build a user authentication system$ /hapo:specs --validate user-authentication # 3.
+Create and validate a spec$ /hapo:specs Build a user authentication system$ /hapo:specs --validate user-authentication # 3.
 Implement one task packet at a time$ /hapo:develop user-authentication task-R0-02-auth-setup-dual-mode.md # 4.
-Verify and review the release candidate$ /hapo:test --full$ /hapo:code-review --pending # 5.
-Commit, push, and deploy$ /hapo:git commit$ /hapo:git push$ vercel --prod
+Test and review the candidate$ /hapo:test --full$ /hapo:code-review --pending # 5.
+Commit, push, and hand off release$ /hapo:git commit$ /hapo:git push$ vercel --prod

 Open documentation